brndnmtthws/ijulia-marathon/README.md

 # docker-ijulia

-#No working at the moment because of change of ubuntu/julia and jupyter .. tring to fix it.
+#No working at the moment because of change of ubuntu/julia and jupyter .. trying to fix it.

 docker container for [IJulia Notebook][3]